Kart-O-Puff/meldet_sibling/README.md

 ## Revisions Made:
 - There is a major change on what python library was used for preprocessing the midi files.
 Instead of using pretty_midi, we now use music21 since it has better capabilities on expressing rhythmic elements in the form of standard note duration unlike pretty_midi which can only give the rhythm sequence in the form of seconds or time (which greatly impacts the computation for getting relative rhythm sequence).
-- We now compare our proposed approach with Sum Common with Jaccard-like Normalization and the Original Tversky Measure for similarity scoring.
+- We now compare our proposed approach with Sum Common with Jaccard-like Normalization, the Original Tversky Measure and Hungarian Approach for similarity scoring.

 ## Mga Kailangan pang gawin:
 - Maglagay pa ng test cases sa MCIC_Dataset > MCIC_Raw para matest ang performance ng similarity scoring ng mga approach sa iba't ibang case.